websight-io/docs/docs/blog/2023/new-publishing-framework/index.md

 <p align="center" width="100%">
     <img class="image" src="dxp-architecture.jpeg" alt="CMS as a part of complete DXP platform">
-   WebSight CMS as a part of a complete DXP platform
 </p>

+> We will introduce a new publishing framework for WebSight CMS.
+In this post, I present why we need this change.
+The new approach requires a different CMS architecture.
+Thus, I describe the current and target architecture in the following sections.
+Finally, you can find a brief scope of the change and some design decisions we made.

 ## Motivation

+Firstly, let me explain our motivation.
 WebSight CMS and WebSight DXP are two different products, and we want to ensure each has its unique role.
-CMS is designed to provide the best authoring experience, while DXP will concentrate on distributing the experiences and delivering them efficiently.
-We want CMS to be usable on its own.
-To make this possible, we plan to include response-reply publishing and move SSG module to DXP.
+CMS design provides the best authoring experience, while DXP will concentrate on distributing the experiences and delivering them efficiently.
+CMS should be usable on its own.
+To make this possible, we plan to include response-reply publishing and move the SSG module to DXP.
 With the new Publishing framework, we will:

-- Make CMS more accessible to existing AEM, Drupal, Sitecore, and WordPress users.
+- Make CMS more accessible to existing AEM, Drupal, Sitecore, and WordPress users,
-- Be able to create a scalable publishing farm.
+- Be able to create a scalable publishing farm,
-- Stop using NFS, which is expensive and causes a performance issue.
+- Stop using NFS, which is expensive and causes performance issues,
-- Eliminate point-to-point integrations (e.g. CMS-Nginx, CMS-Solr) and use the DXP messaging system for communication in complex systems.
+- Eliminate point-to-point integrations (e.g., CMS-Nginx, CMS-Solr) and use the DXP messaging system for communication in complex systems,
-- Event-driven content generation (pre-generation) will be the responsibility of DXP.
+- Move the responsibility for the event-driven content generation (pre-generation) to DXP.

 Another reason is the need to determine the state of published experiences.
 Currently, we can only define the published version of a page, but to display the page, we require the entire context including assets, other pages, and configurations.
 For instance, to accurately render navigation links with the correct titles, we usually need to know the state of the entire published tree.

 To fulfill this requirement, we need to maintain published data in a separate location, either in a different database or sub-path.

-## Current design
+## Current CMS architecture

 Right now, CMS uses a push model where pages are rendered and stored on a shared disk that Nginx or Quarkus can access.
 This approach has advantages such as excellent performance and stability.
 However, this approach has limitations such as point-to-point integrations, limited throughput on the shared drive, and the incapacity to connect multiple CMS systems or add new destinations.
 That is why we have decided to move Static Site Generation (SSG) to DXP.